Key Stage1 and Key Stage 2

 Arabic /Islamic Studies

-At Newton British Academy we use the National Literacy Strategy to deliver our English curriculum.
+At Newton British School Muraikh we use the National Literacy Strategy to deliver our English curriculum.
 This strategy ensures all students are given the opportunity to work with different types of texts, both fiction and non-fiction.

 A very important part of English teaching is reading.
 The students read books in school during Guided Reading and at home to practice the words and fluency of their reading as well as their comprehension.
-Our school library is open to all children throughout the school week.
+We also use Active learn as an online resource to encourage the children to develop their love of reading at home.
+Our school librarian also reads to each class once a week.

 Speaking and Listening is integrated into every aspect of school life.
 The students are always encouraged to speak in English.
 They have opportunities to perform in class assemblies to a wide audience, which also encourages listening skills.

-At NBA we follow the National Numeracy Strategy which we use to plan and implement our Mathematics programme.
+At NBS Muraikh we follow the National Numeracy Strategy which we use to plan and implement our Mathematics programme.
 Mathematics lessons are carried out daily in every class across the primary school.

 The main mathematical topics covered within each year group include: